r424/wkhtmltopdf-amd64/README.md

 ## Installation

 _Hint_:
-The version of the binary is equal to the git branch.
+The version of binaries are equal to the git branch.
 To install the latest version, use '0.12.2.1'.

 In case this package does _not_ work on your system, try installing the matching system packages from here: [http://wkhtmltopdf.org/downloads.html](http://wkhtmltopdf.org/downloads.html).